Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 > "Design tests" must define **what** to develop</ins>.

-These tests and code behind must heavily apply test doubles and ugly but fast implementation shortcuts (not to be buried in implementation).
-When these get contours and stabilize - they may come as tasks to development: test-driven or not.
+These tests and the code behind them must heavily apply doubles (mocks, dummies, stubs) and ugly but fast implementation shortcuts (not to be buried in implementation).
+When these get fixed contours and stabilize - they are ready tasks for development: test-driven or not.

 ### Test Driven Development: T⚙️D<sup>eS</sup>

-Use of the test double must be limited to _sine qua non_ and diagnose helpers (as spies).
+Use of the test double must be limited to indispensable (stubbing a remote service or unavailable data) and diagnose helpers (as spies).

 ### OVERLAP ?